Joey585/MCWebBot/README.md

 <h3>For Beginners:</h3>

-1. Click releases on the left side of the screen
+1. Click releases on the right side of the screen

 2. Download the zip file